code-saturne/code_saturne/docs/doxygen/developer_guide/node_level_parallelism.md

 ### A few possible programming models

-As classical C and current C++ or Fortran standards cannot express all the possible parallelism, programming for accelerators may be done using either:
+As classical C and current C++ standards cannot express all the possible parallelism, programming for accelerators may be done using either:

 - Directive-based approaches, such as: